 I vaguely remember the story of Orpheus' descent into the Underworld.
-He used music to charm Cerberus, to charm even the goods into letting him violate the natural order.
-He descended through a cave into Hades and returned with his dead paramar - almost, but he blew it at the end.
+He used music to charm Cerberus, to charm even the gods into letting him violate the natural order.
+He descended through a cave into Hades and returned with his dead paramour - almost, but he blew it at the end.

-Parts of Greece feel almost like passages between air bind and Hades.
-The well-photographed tainst areas are just traps for money and cameras but off the beaten roads there are little tinown nime.
+Parts of Greece feel almost like passages between our land and Hades.
+The well photographed tourist areas are just traps for money and cameras, but off the beaten roads there are little known ruins.
 It's in places like those that ghosts still linger.
-Sometimes you can't tell if the wind is satyr's music or if a dark doorway actually leads down to Tartanus.
-The more I look around the more I get the feeling that everything I want to know is already here it's not a matter of digging up dead magic but of listening to living words.
-Perhaps the Greek magic has indeed returned from the Underworld but when I turn around to bok, it's like Orpheus turning as he exits Hades.
-What an I missing?
+Sometimes you can't tell if the wind is satyr's music or if a dark doorway actually leads down to Tartarus.
+The more I look around, the more I get the feeling that everything I want to know is already here it's not a matter of digging up dead magic but of listening to living words.
+Perhaps the Greek magic has indeed returned from the Underworld, but when I turn around to look, it's like Orpheus turning as he exits Hades.
+What am I missing?